 Watch a video explaining how school segregation persists in America in this video, "Why Are Schools Still So Segregated?"

 The most common definition of the school to prison pipeline is the disproportionate tendency of minors from disadvantaged backgrounds to become incarcerated, because of increasingly harsh school policies.
+This social justice issue starts with awareness of how zero tolerance policies disproportionately affect children of color.
+Learning together we can break this pipeline and offer a brighter future to students.

 The ACLU released a report of Miami-Dade County School-to-Prison Pipeline.
 Read HERE